sclorg/s2i-perl-container/5.24/README.md

 different things, Perl's most common applications are system administration utilities and web programming.

+This container image includes an npm utility, so users can use it to install JavaScript modules for their web applications.
+There is no guarantee for any specific npm or nodejs version, that is included in the image; those versions can be changed anytime and the nodejs itself is included just to make the npm work.

 Usage
 ---------------------
 To build a simple [perl-sample-app](https://github.com/sclorg/s2i-perl-container/tree/master/5.24/test/sample-test-app) application,